iPlumb3r/HelloWorld/Machine/7_InitializeMachine/SetHostname.md

 Edit the "hostname" file :
 <pre><code>$ sudo nano /etc/hostname</code></pre>
 > Replace the current default name by "dev-box".
+Your file will now look like this :
+<pre><code>dev-box</code></pre>

 Edit the "hosts" file :
 <pre><code>$ sudo nano /etc/hosts</code></pre>
-> Find the line with "127.0.0.1" and add "dev-box" at the end of this ligne
+> Find the line with "127.0.0.1" and add "dev-box" at the end of this ligne.
+Your file will now look like this :
+<pre><code>d127.0.0.1 localhost localhost.localdomain dev-box dev-box.mydomain.ext</pre>

 Restart the system :
 <pre><code>$ sudo reboot</code></pre>